Simon Dumont: Skiing

 Dumont is known for his exceptional amplitude in half-pipe competitions, regularly reaching heights up to 20 ft out of the pipe, and for his signature big-air trick, the superman double-frontflip.
 In 2006-07, Dumont overshot a 100 ft jump in Park City, Utah, by some 80 ft, landing flat, rupturing his spleen and breaking his pelvis in three places, but he returned to skiing only two months later.
 In 2009 he won the X Games Big Air competition by landing a double-frontflip.

 Dumont has participated in many freestyle events, mostly in the categories of big air and half-pipe, and was part of Team America for the Jon Olsson Super Sessions (JOSS) along with American freestyle skiers Tom Wallisch, and Alex Schlopy.
 However, the group has withdrawn from all future JOSS events because of an argument with Olsson about the release date of their video for the competition.

 In 2008, Jon Olsson and Dumont announced their involvement in a new open freeskiing event, the North American Open, at Breckenridge, Colorado.

 World quarterpipe record

-On April 11, 2008, Simon Dumont set the current world quarter-pipe height record at Sunday River in Bethel, Maine.
+On April 11, 2008, Simon Dumont set the current world quarter-pipe height record at Sunday River in Newry, Maine.
 He aired 35.5 feet out of a 38-foot quarter-pipe, while performing a cork 900 tail grab.
 Previous attempts earlier in the week had resulted in Dumont falling 55 feet after hitting an over-vert section of the quarter-pipe.
 On various other attempts, Simon hit the snow with a flat landing, severely bruising his heel in the process.
 On April 22, 2008, Dumont was a guest on The Ellen DeGeneres Show where he discussed his record-setting performance.